David Rutley: Political career

-Rutley stood unsuccessfully as the Conservative parliamentary candidate for St Albans at the 1997 general election.
-He was first elected to Parliament at the 2010 general election for the Conservative-held seat of Macclesfield.
+Rutley stood as the Conservative candidate for St Albans at the 1997 general election, coming second with 33.2% of the vote behind the Labour candidate Kerry Pollard.

+At the 2010 general election, Rutley was elected to Parliament as MP for Macclesfield with 47% of the vote and a majority of 11,959.

 In July 2010, Rutley was elected to the Treasury Select Committee and served on the committee until his appointment in November 2010 as Parliamentary Private Secretary to Damian Green, Minister of State for Immigration.
 When Green left office in the 2014 reshuffle, Rutley became PPS to David Lidington at the Foreign Office.

-He has served as the Co-Chairman of the All Party Parliamentary Group (APPG) on Mountaineering, the Chairman of the British-Danish APPG, secretary of both the APPG national parks and the APPG for Mountain Rescue, and an officer for the APPG on management.
-He has also been a member of other APPGs, including those on: China, Pharmaceuticals and Financial Education for Young People.
+At the 2015 general election, Rutley was re-elected as MP for Macclesfield with an increased vote share of 52.5% and an increased majority of 14,811.

 Rutley was opposed to Brexit prior to the 2016 EU membership referendum.

+Rutley was again re-elected at the snap 2017 general election, with an increased vote share of 52.7% and a decreased majority of 8,608.

 In June 2017, Rutley was appointed a Lord Commissioner of the Treasury, making him a government whip.
 From September 2018 to June 2019, Rutley was appointed Parliamentary Under-Secretary of State at the Department for Environment, Food and Rural Affairs, in addition to his role as a whip.
 This followed an interim appointment as Parliamentary Under-Secretary in the same department from 22 May 2018, during Thérèse Coffey's recovery from illness.

+At the 2019 general election, Rutley was again re-elected, with a decreased vote share of 52.7% and an increased majority of 10,711.

+He has served as the Co-Chairman of the All Party Parliamentary Group (APPG) on Mountaineering, the Chairman of the British-Danish APPG, secretary of both the APPG national parks and the APPG for Mountain Rescue, and an officer for the APPG on management.
+He has also been a member of other APPGs, including those on: China, Pharmaceuticals and Financial Education for Young People.

 On 17 September 2021, Rutley was appointed Parliamentary Under-Secretary of State at the Department for Work and Pensions during the second cabinet reshuffle of the second Johnson ministry.
+In October 2022, he was appointed Parliamentary Under-Secretary of State for Americas and Caribbean.

+Rutley went on to lose his seat in 2024, losing to Tim Roca of the Labour Party with an 18.6% swing seeing him fall to second place with 15,552 votes to Roca's 24,672.